Korzer420/CurseRandomizer/README.md

 - Sloth (Permanent): Add a 0.1 seconds cooldown to your dash and nail swing.
 - Stupidity (Permanent): Spells cost 3 more soul.
 Also applies to focus.
 (Since focus works different, the extra amount is taken after the cast is finished.)
 - Thirst (Permanent): Hits on enemies grant 1 soul less.
 - Unknown (Permanent): Disables the health, soul, geo, essence or map display.
+(Map is currently unused)
 - Weakness (Permanent): Reduce your base nail damage by 1.
 - Doubt (Instant): Unequippes all charms that you're wearing.
 Also shuffles the cost of all charms that you have OBTAINED.
 The total cost is increased by one.
 For example: If you have Dashmaster (3) and Compass (5), a possible final cost could be Dashmaster (6) and Compass (3) (from 8 total to 9).
 Charms can never cost more than 7 notches.
 - Confusion (Temporarly): Switches all 8 player actions (nail, spell, dream nail etc.) with each other.
 Vanishes after picking up 5 items.
 The needed item amount is increased by 5 each time this curse is casted.
 Note: Respawnable items like Lifeblood only count once!